nemethconsulting/rec-hockey-svc/docs/nav.md

 Explore the main features of our API

 **NOTE** `{base_url}` is used as a placeholder in our documentation when referring the URL of a resource.
-It's value depends on the installation of the service, but is most commonly `http://localhost:3000/` when running on your local machine.
+Its value depends on the installation of the service, but is most commonly `http://localhost:3000/` when running on your local machine.

 1. [Create an entry for your team](tut-create-team.md)
 2. [Add games to your team's calendar](tut-add-games.md)